The brain region lies beneath the thalamus and forms the floor of the third cerebral ventricle. It is an integral part of the brain.

 In the case of hormones that affect pituitary function, the content of the secretory granules is transported through the pituitary-portal circulation and administered directly to the anterior pituitary gland.

-These hypothalamic neurohormones are known as releasing hormones because their main function is to stimulate the secretion of hormones that originate in the anterior pituitary gland.
+These hypothalamic neurohormones are known as releasing hormones because their primary function is to stimulate the secretion of hormones that originate in the anterior pituitary gland.

 For example, certain releasing hormones secreted by the hypothalamus trigger the release of the anterior pituitary from substances such as adrenocorticotropic hormone and luteinizing hormone.

-Hypothalamic neurohormones consist of simple peptides that vary in size from only 3 amino acids (thyrotropin-releasing hormone) to 44 amino acids (growth hormone-releasing hormone).
+Hypothalamic neurohormones consist of simple peptides that vary from only three amino acids (thyrotropin-releasing hormone) to 44 amino acids (growth hormone-releasing hormone).

-A hypothalamic hormone, somatostatin, has an inhibitory action, inhibiting mainly the secretion of growth hormone, although it can also inhibit the secretion of other hormones.
+A hypothalamic hormone, somatostatin, has an inhibitory action, inhibiting mainly growth hormone secretion, although it can also inhibit the secretion of other hormones.

-The neurotransmitter dopamine, produced in the hypothalamus, also has an inhibitory action, inhibiting the secretion of prolactin from the anterior pituitary hormone.
+The neurotransmitter dopamine, produced in the hypothalamus, also has an inhibitory action, inhibiting prolactin secretion from the anterior pituitary hormone.

 The cell bodies of the neurons that produce these neurohormones are not evenly distributed throughout the hypothalamus.
 Instead, they are grouped into paired groups of cell bodies known as nuclei.

 The granules are transported through the axons that extend through the infundibular stem and end in and form the posterior lobe of the pituitary gland.
-In response to nerve signals, the secretory granules are extruded into a capillary network that feeds directly into the general circulation.
+The secretory granules are extruded into a capillary network that feeds directly into the general circulation in response to nerve signals.

-In addition to regulating the release of pituitary hormones, this also influences the regulation of weight and caloric intake, establishing a stable “set point” for individual weight gain.
+In addition to regulating the release of pituitary hormones, this also influences weight and caloric intake regulation, establishing a stable “set point” for individual weight gain.